ssh -C -X MATHSNAME@enna, not to

 xsess MATHSNAME@enna

-or tuteroll
+nedit or tuteroll or

 You may minimize the window of your enna login session, but keep